 - Sugar: Just a little bit to add a little sweetness.

-If you can stir, you can make this simple corn casserole.
+If you can stir, you can make this easy corn casserole recipe.

 - Combine.
 Mix together all of the ingredients in a medium bowl.
-Then pour batter into a buttered pan.
+Then pour batter into a buttered casserole dish.

 - Bake.
 Bake at 350°F for 50-60 minutes, or until golden brown (make sure the middle has set).